Is There a Heroin Addiction Vaccine Treatment?

-The future may actually bring us just such a vaccine—if the drug companies ever allow it.
+The future may bring us this through a vaccination.
+However, only if the drug companies ever allow it.
 A doctor at the Scripps Research Institute has developed a vaccine designed to treat heroin addiction.
-This new vaccine has been shown to be incredibly effective at treating narcotic addiction in rats, and the drug’s inventor, Dr. Kim Janda, hopes to have approval and funding for human trials soon.
+This new vaccine is incredibly effective at treating narcotic addiction in rats, and the drug’s inventor, Dr. Kim Janda, hopes to have approval and funding for human trials soon.

 Science Looks for an Answer to Growing Heroin Crisis

-In much of the country, prescription drug addiction is up 200% since 1999.
+In much of the country, prescription drug unintentional overdose deaths have quadrupled since 1999.
 In some states, it’s up by as much as 400%.
 But what is even more frightening is that many of those prescription drug abusers have turned to cheap and readily available heroin as an alternative.

 Do Medicines Take the Whole Addiction Picture Into Account?

 Some critics of this approach to treating addiction believe that wanting the “magic pill” or “miracle cure” takes focus away from the fact that addiction is a psychological disease as well as a physical disease.
-Even if heroin addiction is prevented, some people may become alcoholics, cocaine addicts, or addicts who use any number of other drugs.
+Even if a heroin addiction vaccine treatment prevents heroin addiction, some people may not get the vaccine or become alcoholics, cocaine addicts, or addicts who use any number of other drugs.
 Without proper psychological care, these individuals will continue having unhealthy emotional lives.